phucvu-nyu/bst236/docs/chapter_workflow/git.md

     ```
     ![Review code changes with git diff](workflow.assets/git_step_4.png)
     # For new version of git, you don't need the first command.
+=== "<4.5>"
+    Step 1 to 4 is so common that we have a quick command for this proces : git clone
+    ```bash
+    cd ..
+    rm -rf  example1618
+    git clone <your repo link>
+    cd ./example1618
+    ```
+    The first command set your working directory back to the parent of the current working directory.<br>
+    The second command delete the folder example1618 in your current working directory <br>
+    The third command = step 1-->4 <br>
+    The last command set the working directory to the folder example1618 that is newly created from the git clone command
 === "<5>"
     Congratulation!
 You now can download the content of your GitHub to your computer.
 But whatif you want to make changes?
 Say fill out the README.md form, the fruit.txt file, and the first TWO questions in the animal.txt file.
 As you can see the content (color) of your working directory is no longer the same as your local repo and your remote repo!
     ![Commit local changes](workflow.assets/git_step_5.png)